senzing-garage/knowledge-base/proposals/streamline/experience-entity-resolution-record-by-record-windows.md

 1. Make sure the [prerequisites](README.md#Prerequisistes)
-   are satisfied.
+   are installed.
+1. Make sure Docker is running.

 ## Create database and Senzing gRPC service

-2. Specify where the SQLite Senzing database files are kept.
+3. Specify where the SQLite Senzing database files are kept.

+   :pencil2:
-    To identify a directory to store the new SQLite database files, copy/modify/paste the following into the terminal window:
+   To identify a directory to store the new SQLite database files, using an editor like Notepad copy/modify/paste the following into the Windows Command Prompt (not Windows PowerShell):

     ```console
-    export SENZING_MY_DEMO_2="/tmp/my-demo-2"
+    set SENZING_MY_DEMO_2="C:\\Users\\username\\my-demo-2"
     ```

 1. **Optional:** If you don't already have a SQLite Senzing database, create new SQLite database files based on the value of `SENZING_MY_DEMO_2`.

-   To create a new database in the directory, copy/paste the following into the terminal window:
+   To create a new database in the directory, copy/paste the following into the Windows Command Prompt (not Windows PowerShell):

     ```console
-    mkdir ${SENZING_MY_DEMO_2}
+    mkdir %SENZING_MY_DEMO_2%
-    docker run \
+    docker run ^
-        --env SENZING_TOOLS_DATABASE_URL=sqlite3://na:na@/tmp/sqlite/G2C.db \
+        --env SENZING_TOOLS_DATABASE_URL=sqlite3://na:na@/tmp/sqlite/G2C.db ^
-        --rm \
+        --rm ^
-        --volume ${SENZING_MY_DEMO_2}:/tmp/sqlite \
+        --volume %SENZING_MY_DEMO_2%:/tmp/sqlite ^
         senzing/senzing-tools init-database

     ```